josh-onetime/HDB-Resale-Prices-Analysis/README.md

 1. Some members of the public have written to the Straits Times Forum saying that flat sizes have gotten smaller over the years.
 Is this a fair observation?
 What data-driven insights can you share with the staffers over at the Ministry of National Development (MND) to help them craft a public response?

-2. MND and Ministry of Transport (MOT) are reviewing the effect of new MRT lines on property prices.
-The combined team have decided on analysing the impact of the Downtown Line Stage

-3. In this regard, have resale flat prices increased in the towns served by this new line?
+2. In this regard, have resale flat prices increased in the towns served by this new line?
 You might want to use a difference-in-differences model for this task.
 One of the Members of Parliament (MP) for Nee Soon GRC has asked the Minister if the negative media coverage on mishaps and crimes in Yishun has subsequently impacted property prices.
 What data-driven insights can you share to help MND prepare a reply in parliament?